Affenpinscher: History

-Banana Joe V Tani Kazari, Joe, a five-year-old Affenpinscher, was named Best in Show at the 2013 Westminster Kennel Club Dog Show in New York City.

-Description
+The Affenpinscher was recognised by the American Kennel Club in 1936, and was definitely accepted by the Fédération Cynologique Internationale in 1955.

+The number of new registrations in Germany is very low: in the fifteen years from 2010 to 2024, annual registrations averaged just under 21, with a low of 5 and a high of 33; the total number of registrations in the period was 308, less than 0.03 % of the total of 1127154 for all breeds.

+Characteristics

-The Affenpinscher generally weighs 4–6 kg and stands some 25–30 cm at the withers.
+The Affenpinscher – whether dog or bitch – generally weighs from 4±to kg and stands some 25±to cm at the withers.
 It has a harsh rough coat when it is not clipped, but if clipped it can be softer and fluffier.
 It has a notable monkey-like expression (affe is German for monkey).
 Its coat is shaggier over the head and shoulders, forming a mane, with a shorter coat over the back and hind quarters.
 It is harsh and wiry in texture when properly maintained.
 The Fédération Cynologique Internationale and British Kennel Club breed standards specify that the coat must be black, but the American Kennel Club also allows grey, silver, red, black and tan, and beige (a mixture of red, brown, black and white hairs).

 Affenpinschers have a distinct appearance that some associate with terriers.
 However, they are part of "Group 2, Section 1: Pinschers and Schnauzers" in the FCI classification, and not the terrier group.